5orenso/simple-blog/lib/plugins/README.md

 # Plugins

-Plugins are runned before markdown is generated.
+Plugins are run before markdown is generated.
 The results returned from the plugins should be formatted as markdown compatible content.

 A plugin needs: